audeering/audformat/docs/data-format.rst

 and **media** files.
 On hard disk all of them are stored inside a single folder.
-The header is stored as a YAML file, the tables contain labels stored in (possibly) multiple CSV or PARQUET files, and the media files are usually stored in sub-folders.
+The header is stored as a YAML file, the tables are stored in (possibly) multiple CSV or PARQUET files, and might contain labels stored as columns.
-Media files are not restricted to a particular file type.
+The media files are usually stored in sub-folders, and are not restricted to a particular file type.
 Usually, they consist of audio, video, or text files.
 Each table column is linked to a scheme and/or to a rater.
 Each table row is linked to a media file,